sherman/blobkeeper/README.md

  * Index cache

 ## Plans
- * Improve documentations and tests
+ * Improve documentation and tests
  * Dockerization
  * Smart balancing of writes to disks (currently, only round-robin is supported)
+ * Public benchmarks